joshspicer/joshspicer-com-new/_posts/2018-06-29-spotify-lambda-api.md

 ---
 layout: post
-title: Embeddable Spotify "Now Playing" with AWS Lambda
+title: Spotify "Now Playing" with AWS Lambda
 date: 2018-06-29
 permalink: spotify-now-playing
 ---

 I really love the social media aspect that Spotify brings to music.
 I discover so many great tracks by exploring what my friends listen to.
-I've been really curious about uses for AWS Lambda, and decided there was no better "first lambda" project than this.
+I've been really curious about uses for AWS Lambda and what it can accomplish.
 Let's get started!
 <br><br>
 If you're curious what the finished product looks like, look up!
 My header should say something like:
 <br><br>
 ![example]({{site.url}}/assets/resources-spotify-lambda-post/example.png)

 <h2>Overview</h2>